 Ali Solis, Enterprise Community Partners, ULI Terwilliger Center national advisory board member

 The Robert C. Larson Housing Policy Leadership Awards, named in honor of a former ULI trustee and ULI Foundation chairman, recognize exemplary state and local programs, policies, and practices that support the production, rehabilitation, or preservation of affordable and workforce housing.

 States and localities can undertake a broad range of policy and administrative initiatives to support housing affordability.
 These can take the form of regulatory or administrative changes such as higher densities and waivers of fees, or programs that provide grants or financing assistance.

-New this year, the 2014 Robert C. Larson Awards will recognize innovative state and local policy initiatives that provide ongoing and sustainable support for affordable and workforce housing.
-Specifically, these policies should support the creation and preservation of housing affordable to households earning below 120 percent of area median income (AMI).
-Previously, only policy initiatives serving those earning 60-120 percent AMI were eligible.
+The Robert C. Larson Awards recognize innovative state and local policy initiatives that provide ongoing and sustainable support for affordable and workforce housing, specifically policies that support the creation and preservation of housing affordable to households earning at or below 120 percent of area median income (AMI).

 Nominate a Great Program or Policy!
 If you would like to nominate a state or local program or policy for a 2016 Larson Award, please send an email toTerwilliger.Award@uli.org with the following information: 1) Jurisdiction and policy or program you are nominating, 2) Policy or program’s contact name, email and phone number, and 3) Brief description of the reason you are nominating the program or policy.

 Nominations should be received prior to the early bird deadline on January 22, 2016, and all nominated entities will be asked to submit full applications by the final submission deadline.
 Nomination is not required in order to submit an application.
 See the Nomination and Submission Process page for more details.